rar254/project-2/README.md

 List of the 25 geographical regions having the highest number of fatal civil airliner accidents from 1945 until now.
 Military accidents, corporate jets, hijackings (and other criminal occurrences) are not included.

-The following activities are done to achieve our desired results the following procedures needed to be performed

-Web scraping
+### Web scraping

 https://www.ntsb.gov/investigations/AccidentReports/Pages/aviation.aspx
 https://aviation-safety.net/database/

-Our initial data was scraped, but because of inconsistencies in the dataset, it was abandoned and a new dataset was identified to fulfil out teams goal.
+Our initial data was scraped.
+But, because of inconsistencies in the dataset, it was abandoned and a new dataset was identified to fulfil out teams goal.

 Current data set:
 https://aviation-safety.net/statistics/